carloslme/python-for-production-envs/2-virtual-environments/virtual-envs.md

 ## Prerequisites

-* Installed Python 3.7
-* Installed Python 3.11
+* An installed version of Python, it could be 3.7,..., 3.11

 ## Available options